-One eligibility requirement to get a stimulus check is that you cannot be claimed as a dependent on someone else’s tax return.
-If you haven’t received your stimulus check because you were wrongly claimed as a dependent on a 2019 tax return, you will have to wait until 2021 to file a 2020 tax return to get your stimulus check.
-(It is referred to as the Recovery Rebate Credit on the tax return.)
-You will need to file a tax return to get your stimulus payment even if you aren’t required to file taxes.
+One eligibility requirement to get the first and second stimulus check is that you cannot be claimed as a dependent on someone else’s tax return.
+If you didn’t receive your stimulus checks because you were wrongly claimed as a dependent on a 2019 tax return, you can file a 2020 tax return in 2021 to get your stimulus payment(s).

 By law, the first stimulus check can be reduced if someone owes child support.
 However, as the married spouse of someone who owes child support, you will still get your portion of the stimulus check.
 Unfortunately, in some cases, people did not receive their stimulus payment because the entire stimulus check went to their spouse’s child support debt.

 If you didn’t receive the additional $500 from the first stimulus check and/or the additional $600 from the second stimulus for your eligible children, you can claim the amounts as the Recovery Rebate Credit when you file your 2020 federal tax return.

 This year, to support economic relief from the COVID-19 pandemic, Congress passed a new ‘lookback rule’ which means if you earned less in 2020, you can use either your 2019 or 2020 income on your taxes—whichever one gets you the most money back.